NOMINATIONS FOR THE 2023 CYCLE ARE NOW CLOSED.

 THE 2024 NOMINATION CYCLE WILL OPEN IN MAY OF 2023!

-The John and Alice Tyler Prize is awarded for environmental science, health and energy conferring great benefit upon humanity.
+The John and Alice Tyler Prize for Environmental Achievement is awarded for scientific work on the environment, energy, and health, resulting in important benefits for humanity.
 The Prize is endowed by gifts from the John and Alice Tyler Charitable Trusts, and awardees are chosen annually by the Executive Committee.
-The University of Southern California administers the Tyler Prize.
+The University of Southern California is the administrator of the Tyler Prize.

-The protection, maintenance, improvement or understanding of an ecological or an environmental condition anywhere in the world.
+- Protection, maintenance, improvement, or understanding of an ecological or an environmental condition;